PiotrRynio/countries-app/README.md

 ## Overview

 **Countries App** is a web application created in React framework.
 User can use searcher to find any country in the world to get to know with basic information about it (**country name, capital, currency data**).
 Countries data are being downloaded from [external API](https://restcountries.eu/). **Application gets from API only those data which it actually needs**.
 The application uses **memoization of API requests** - it does not send requests for data which it downloaded already.
 I did it by use of react-query library. **Pagination** is implemented - one page contains only 20 countries; if number of countries would equal over 20 then next pages would appear.
 Application is **fully responsive** - looks well on both mobile and desktop displays.
-I coded styles using **Mobile First** principle. **Which country would you like to know about?**
+I coded styles using **Mobile First** principle.
+In this project you can find a few **unit and integration tests** too. **Which country would you like to know about?**

 **API URL:** [https://restcountries.eu/](https://restcountries.eu/)